I'm getting Universal Credit to top up my wages. But I've had to self-isolate - is there anything I should do?

 If you don’t qualify for SSP then it will depend on how quickly you go back to work.
 If you are back within a couple of weeks you should see no difference, but if you are off more than a month, you might find that your Childcare Costs Element stops.
 You could try asking your Work Coach if the Flexible Support Fund could help – explain that if you lose the childcare place you’d have to give up work.

 I get Contribution Based ESA (in the support group) and Personal Independence Payment and have done for years.
-My partner usually works part time but has been temporarily laid off because of the Coronavirus outbreak and is going to get just 80% of her wages.
+My partner usually works part time but has been temporarily laid off because of the Coronavirus outbreak and so isn't getting her normal wages.
 We're going to struggle to pay the rent.
 Do we have to claim Universal Credit?

 If you have been on ESA for years, it is probably ‘Old Style’ Contribution Based ESA.
-This means that you may be eligible for a top up from Income Related ESA, depending on how much your partner is still earning (and assuming the DWP don't treat you are still working your normal hours).
+This means that you may be eligible for a top up from Income Related ESA, depending on how much your partner is still earning (and assuming the DWP don't treat her as still working your normal hours).
 But this would provide any help towards paying the rent.

-You may be better off on Universal Credit - the assessment would include a Standard Allowance (the UC personal allowance has increased by £20 per week for the year April 2020 - 21 (unlike ESA)), LCWRA Element and a Housing Costs Element and possibly a Carer Element too.
+You may be better off on Universal Credit - the assessment would include a Standard Allowance*, LCWRA Element and a Housing Costs Element and possibly a Carer Element too.
 Because you have a limited capability for work, there would be a work allowance, meaning more of your partner's wages would be ignored when your UC is calculated.
 Your ESA (and any Carers Allowance) would count as income when UC is calculated.

 Ideally you need a benefit check to decide what is best for you.